Does Car Insurance Cover Damage I Cause to Other Vehicles?

 - Mark Fitzpatrick, Licensed Insurance Agent

-What Liability Insurance Covers vs. Doesn't Cover
+What Liability Insurance Covers — and What It Doesn't

-Liability pays in these covered scenarios:
+Liability pays in these covered situations:

-• You rear-end another vehicle at a stoplight and damage their bumper or trunk.
+• You rear-end another vehicle at a stoplight and damage their bumper or trunk

-• You run a red light and hit a car crossing the intersection.
+• You run a red light and hit a car crossing the intersection

 Liability coverage does not pay in these situations:

-• The other driver was at fault.
+The other driver was at fault.
 Their liability coverage pays for your damage.

-• Damage to your own vehicle.
+Damage to your own vehicle.
 You need collision coverage for that.

 How Your Liability Limits Affect What Gets Paid